er1czz/ORCA-scripts/orca_input/README.md

 - orca.inp
 - qsub.sh

-water.inp is an example of ORCA input file
+orca.inp is an example of ORCA input file for water
+- r<sup>2</sup>SCAN-3c, "swiss army knife", is generally considered a more modern, efficient, and accurate approach
+- B3LYP/6-31G, outdated, unreliable

-prep.sh will create a series of subdirs and copy header as orca.inp and qsub.sh as it is.
+prep.sh will create a series of subdirs and copy header as orca.inp and qsub.sh of which
+- remove the last line of header for the convenience of mannual copy of xyz coordinates.
+- qsub.sh: the placeholder name will be replaced with subdir's

 Personal note: header is the header of my standard input, only xyz info is different, which shall be manually copied, respectively.